vijaychavan4251/Vijay210498/README.md

 # configs
-Just a backup for various settings
+Just a backup of a various settings